creative2117/cr-givecash/README.md

 # cr-givecash
-Adds a commands to give cash to a player.
+Adds a command to give cash to a player.
 QBCore

 How to use:
 /givecash [playerID] [value]